ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 `WidescreenStoryboard: 0`

-StoryFireInFront (Boolean) specifies whether or not display storyboard in front of combo fire.
+StoryFireInFront (Boolean) specifies whether or not display the storyboard in front of combo fire.

 `StoryFireInFront: 0`

-SpecialStyle (Boolean) specifies whether or not use special style(N+1) for mania.
+SpecialStyle (Boolean) specifies whether or not use the special `N+1` style for osu!mania.

 `SpecialStyle: 0`

-EpilepsyWarning (Boolean) specifies whether or not show a 'This beatmap contains scenes with rapidly flashing colours...' warning at the beginning.
+EpilepsyWarning (Boolean) specifies whether or not show a 'This beatmap contains scenes with rapidly flashing colours...' warning at the beginning of the beatmap.

 `EpilepsyWarning: 0`

-UseSkinSprites (Boolean) specifies whether or not the storyboard can use the user's skin resources.
+UseSkinSprites (Boolean) specifies whether or not the storyboard can use user's skin resources.

 [UseSkinSprites sample](https://osu.ppy.sh/beatmapsets/654033/#taiko/1386414)